Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

 TCP is the most widely used transport layer protocol; however, the application of conventional TCP to NSIN faces many challenges: 1) TCP's flow control relies on a framing mechanism, and the size of the congestion control window fluctuates continuously, making it unable to adapt to the changing network topology.
 Additionally, accurately estimating the round-trip time (RTT) remains a challenging issue.
 2) TCP will suffer from significant performance degradation mainly due to the frequent handover in NSIN; 3) besides, complex network structures, inconsistent communication protocols, and incompatible network equipment greatly degrade the performance of conventional TCP when applying in NSIN.

-As a result, during the past few years, researchers had attempted to improve TCP or design new transmission control protocols following different design routes.
-Generally, the existing transmission control protocols in NSIN can be classified into three groups: improved TCP-based, scalable traffic control-based, and resource optimization-based protocols. \textbf{Improved TCP-based protocol:} To tackle the issues of applying a TCP in NSIN, researchers have made some improvements by considering the distinctive features of NSIN, which makes it more appropriate for NSIN applications.
+\textbf{Existing studies:} During the past few years, researchers had attempted to improve TCP or design new transmission control protocols following different design routes.
+Generally, the existing transmission control protocols in NSIN can be classified into three groups: improved TCP-based, scalable traffic control-based, and resource optimization-based protocols.
+Table \ref{table_transport} summarizes the main ideas and main pros and cons of these protocols.

+\emph{{A. Improved TCP-based protocol:}} To tackle the issues of applying a TCP in NSIN, researchers have made some improvements by considering the distinctive features of NSIN, which makes it more appropriate for NSIN applications.

 For example, the authors in \cite{DBLP:conf/cwsn/WangSXYW12a} proposed a new TCP for satellite-HAP networks to support high-speed data transmission.
 Unlike the conventional TCP congestion control mechanism that utilized the standard additive increase multiplicative decrease approach to adjust the size of the congestion window, they classified the network congestion status into congestion status and non-congestion status.
 Based on different network congestion statuses, the authors designed a more aggressive congestion window size increment or decrease mechanism.
 The work in \cite{Li2015AeroMTPAF} developed a fountain code-based multipath transport protocol for NSIN.
 The protocol utilized the fountain code to improve the probability of successfully decoding packets.
 Considering the possibility of establishing multiple independent paths via diverse network interfaces onboard NSIN platforms, the authors proposed to deploy an independent TCP congestion control mechanism for each path.
 Through transmitting valid packets and ACKs via different paths, the congestion issue caused by the link capacity asymmetry was well addressed.
 The improvement of TCP for a HAP network was also investigated in \cite{weiqiang2011optimization}.
 In particular, the improved TCP involved three new mechanisms: 1) a relay node detecting the network congestion would send congestion messages to the source to achieve rapid congestion notification; 2) distinguished the reasons that resulted in the packet loss to avoid decreasing TCP throughput by mistake; 3) designed different congestion window adjustment schemes to adapt to the types of traffic.